Ntenzin66/CircuitPython/README.md

     dot.fill((int(r), int(g), int(b)))

 ```
 Above is the new code that I learned to help me with my Ultrasonic Sensor.
+Based on how far an object is from the sensor, it will change colors and fade into them.
+If the object is

 ### Evidence